Two more major banks to benefit from Paradigm.One's Fraud Detection service

 Paradigm.One launches online Fraud Detection service for Financial Institutions

 The use of mobile SMS two factor authentication for online financial transactions has opened up a new avenue for fraudsters.
 Paradigm.One has been working with major Australian banks to design a solution that fits within their fraud detection processes to mitigate the fraud risks.

 NAB is the first major Australian bank that has integrated this Fraud Detection service.

 My Number participate in MNP Porting

-The My Number auction website, dubbed as the 'eBay of mobile numbers' utilizes the Paradigm.One MNP Managed Service to facilitate porting mobile numbers.
+The My Number auction website, dubbed as the 'eBay of mobile numbers' utilises the Paradigm.One MNP Managed Service to facilitate porting mobile numbers.
 The auction website facilitates the buying/selling of desirable mobile numbers between end users.
 This requires the use of mobile number portability, which is provided by Paradigm.One.

 This is the first time in Australia where a MVNO has participated in mobile number portability directly, a testimony to Paradigm.One's experience and expertise.